 There are more than 1000 languages spoken in the country in which 22 languages are said to be scheduled languages as per the Constitution of India and 17 languages are mentioned on Indian currency.

 In this article, we have learned about diversity.
 This article will help in understanding diversity in Indian culture and will help students of Class 6 in understanding Chapter 1.
-In this, we have covered diversity in India, individual diversity in India through two different regions and reasons for diversity in India, etc.
+In this, we have covered diversity in India, individual diversity in India through two different regions, reasons for diversity in India, etc. Get the best article samples for all Classes at Vedantu to learn how to frame one in the best way possible.
+Learn from the experts regarding different topics and frame well to score more in the exams.
+You can also use these examples to practice for competitions.